opsgility/copilot/govcopilot/5_Unleash_Productivity_Copilot_Chat.md

     Create a comprehensive FAQ document that includes the technical questions about 6 GHz economic analysis and clear, policy-focused responses suitable for Commission briefing preparation.
     ```

-    Copilot generates a structured FAQ document with economic analysis questions and responses.
+2. Copilot generates a structured FAQ document with economic analysis questions and responses.
+Enter the following to generate the output as a word document.

+    ```
+    Create a Word .docx document with this output.
+    ```

 2. Open the generated Word document to review content.